Selling Covered Calls To Boost Your Income

 A person who buys a call option is buying the right to purchase 100 shares of stock.
 The person who sells a call is creating the obligation to potentially sell them.

 Options define the price at which the trade would be executed (the strike price), the date by which the trade would occur (the expiration date), and the premium (the cost) of that option.

 The share price of the stock is important since you have to have 100 share increments of any company for which you plan to use this strategy.
 If the share price is $4.00, an option contract represents $400 of stock.
 If the share price is $300, it represents $30,000 of stock.
 For example, if you want to sell a call on NextEra Energy (NYSE: NEE), which closed last week at $305.60, you need to own $30,560 of NextEra stock.

 I want to highlight several caveats that you should understand if you plan to use this strategy.

 First, do not use this strategy with positions that you are unwilling to sell.
 Sooner or later the positions will be called away from you, albeit at a nice profit if you execute it correctly.
-However, if shares do start to rise and you begin to have second thoughts, below I add some pointers on what you can do.

 The second caveat is not to use this strategy for positions you want to exit quickly.
 If you feel that shares are likely to decline and you want to sell, don’t sell a call that will keep you in that position while the call is active.